 5. Consistently deliver great work and strong results

 As it is a business, a great marketing director is expected to make the numbers.
 They have a knack for finding growth where others can’t.
 And yet when they don’t, they are the first to own the miss and put forward a recovery plan before being asked.You must have an entrepreneurial spirit of ownership, create goals that “scare you a little but excite you a lot”.
 They reach out for help across the organization, making those goals public and keep the results perfectly transparent.
 And everyone will follow you.

 Hopefully, you noticed the word “consistent” show up in all 5 factors for success.
-Stay Consistent.
+At this pointing your marketing career, you want to establish your style and then find ways to stay consistent.
 That is a trait I would encourage every director to take: show up with consistency in standards for your team, strategy, people management, dealings with sales, and owning the numbers.
 With a bigger group of people who you influence, with a broader array of interactions across the organization, and with a bigger business line on the P&L, anything less than consistent will rattle your core team and rattle the system built around you.
 No one likes an inconsistent or unpredictable leader.
 They will mock your mood swings in the cafeteria.
 You will become famous but for the wrong reasons.
 The sales team will not be able to rely on your word–and to them, that’s everything.